Feral Cat Spay/Neuter (TNR)

 VOLUNTEER to trap feral cats where you live so they can be spayed/neutered.

-CONTACT US if you think you have feral cats near your home and for advice on managing a colony.
+CONTACT US if you have feral cats near your home and for advice on managing a colony.

 Trapping a Feral Cat